ant-design/ant-design/docs/blog/issue-helper.en-US.md

 ## what have you done?

-I introduced the component xxx, the code is as follows, I clicked on the component to open the floating layer, and did the following operations.
+I introduced the component xxx, the code is as follows, I clicked on the component to open the popup, and did the following operations.

 ## What are you expecting?